 Travelling can get a bad rep at times, especially when it’s done by people who have just left university.
 Despite the condescending attitude of some, travelling really can make a difference in how you see the world.

 Below are five ways in which travelling can change your mindset for the better!

 You Realise How Lucky You Are

 Unfortunately, there are plenty of people around the world who do not have and will not have the opportunities that I have had in my life.
-Those people who were less fortunate than me and were born into poverty.
+Those people less fortunate than me and born into poverty.

 Backpacking in the Philippines was an eye-opening experience for me.
-I had never been to a country with high levels of poverty before and what I saw blew my mind.
+I had never been to a country with high levels of poverty before and what I saw altered my perspectives on life.